-Conducting an open house for older adults in your community can be both beneficial and rewarding
+Conducting a Remembering When safety open house for older adults in your community can be both beneficial and rewarding

-- Use local television, radio and newspapers as well as posters, fliers, websites, blogs, Facebook, Twitter; send out news releases.
+- Use local television, radio and newspapers as well as posters, fliers, websites, blogs, Facebook, Twitter to advertise your open house.
+Send out news releases.

 - Invite older adults, their family members, friends, and caregivers.